 DEA acknowledges the inconsistency.
 The term practitioner will be used in the final rule.
 Pursuant to 21 U.S.C.
 823(f), DEA registers practitioners which includes Mid-Level Practitioners (MLPs) if the applicant is authorized to dispense controlled substances by the state in which he/she practices.
 No further clarification is warranted.
 This term is defined in 21 U.S.C.
 802(21) and 21 CFR 1304.02 (d) and is consistently used throughout the statutes and regulations of Title 21 of the Controlled Substances Act.

 Four comments concern the Schedule II restriction of only allowing oral prescription under emergency situations pursuant to the conditions set forth in 21 CFR 1306.11(d).
-Two commentors state that no schedule II's should be faxed.
-Two commentors disagree with the Schedule II restriction, one of these two commentors suggests that the prescription could be delivered within 5 days after the faxed original.
+Two commenters state that no schedule II's should be faxed.
+Two commenters disagree with the Schedule II restriction, one of these two commenters suggests that the prescription could be delivered within 5 days after the faxed original.

 Since Schedule II controlled substances have the highest potential for abuse, extra care and diligence must be employed with these substances.
 The diversity in the comments received, both positive and negative, reflect the dichotomy between availability and adequate controls.
 Having studied the comments, DEA feels that the original proposal struck an appropriate balance for Schedule II prescriptions and provides the necessary controls while still allowing for the rapid delivery of the controlled substances.